 20. Cut Out the Unnecessary Expenses

-If you are still buying expensive coffee a few times a week, eating out for lunch with your buddies every day, or shopping on impulse, stop what you are doing right now and put that extra cash in your savings.
-I have recently talked about three cool items you can buy once; that will save you money over time in my article here.
+If you are still buying expensive coffee a few times a week, eating out for lunch with your buddies every day, or impulse shopping, stop what you are doing right now and put that extra cash in your savings.
+Otherwise, you'll probably never be wealthy in your 20s.
+I have talked about three cool items you can buy once to save money over time in this article.

 21. Learn More About Ways to Save and Earn